Quickstart

 • Creating a Xams Api project

-• Creating a Xams NextJS \ React project
+• Creating a Xams React project

 • Creating tables